-The best way to measure for rings is to use a tailor's tape-measure and measure the Outer Circumference.
-If the drum is not perfectly round, you must also measure from top to bottom and from side to side.
-To check for roundness, take at least 4 Outer Diameter measurements across different points of the drum.
+The best way to measure for rings is to use a tailor's tape-measure (cloth), and measure the Outer Circumference.
+Then it doesn't matter if the drum is out of round.
+This is the preferred method.
+If using a metal tape measure or a rule to measure the diameter, you must take at least 4 Outer Diameter measurements: top to bottom (North/South) and side to side (East/West).
+This will check for roundness.
 Note: the inner diameter measurement is not helpful.

 Formula for Rope

 This formula is based on drum that has 1/4" thick rings and 26 loops or less.
 If the drum has a thicker ring and/or more than 26 loops the formula will change.